Earth Hour: 2010

-Earth Hour 2010 was held from 8:30 p.m. to 9:30 p.m. local time on March 27.
+Earth Hour 2010 was held from 8:30p.m. to 9:30p.m. local time on March 27.
 In Israel, the hour was held on April 22.
 126 countries participated in Earth Hour 2010.

 In the United States polling showed that an estimated 90,000,000 Americans participated in Earth Hour as lights were turned off around the country, including landmarks such as Mount Rushmore, the Las Vegas Strip, the Empire State Building and Niagara Falls.

 Some cities and landmarks took the opportunity to make more long-term adjustments to their everyday power consumption.
 In Chicago, the Building Owners and Managers Association (BOMA) developed lighting guidelines to reduce light pollution and reduce the carbon footprint of downtown buildings.
 Mount Rushmore in South Dakota started powering down each night around 9 p.m. instead of 11 p.m.

 In Vietnam, electricity demand fell 500,000 kWh during Earth Hour 2010, which was three times larger than the first time the country joined the event in 2009.

 In the Philippines, 1,067 towns and cities pledged participation in 2010 and over 15 million Filipinos participated in the event.

-About 4000 cities participated, including landmarks such as Big Ben, the Empire State Building, the Sydney Opera House, the Eiffel Tower, the Parthenon, the Brandenburg Gate, and the Forbidden City.
+About 4,000 cities participated, including landmarks such as Big Ben, the Empire State Building, the Sydney Opera House, the Eiffel Tower, the Parthenon, the Brandenburg Gate, and the Forbidden City.